MarcoMig/Finite-State-Machine-FSM/README.md

 ```

 ##### Initialize the State Machine
-Inside the ChildFSM constructor you have to define the states transition o your ChildFSM and the initial state machine state:
+Inside the ChildFSM constructor you have to define the states transition and the initial state machine state:
 ```javascript
 public ChildFSM () : base()
 {